Need a great anti-depressant?

 Ok, yes, correlation does not even remotely prove causation.
 (And these guys barely even have a decent correlation happening here…)

-But, more and more of this sort of research is happening and it’s starting to go beyond this sort of sillyness into actual understanding of the powerful impact genital secretions, pheromones and vaginal fluid/semen have on the male and female body.
+But, more and more of this sort of research is happening and it’s starting to go beyond this sort of silliness into an actual understanding of the powerful impact genital secretions, pheromones and vaginal fluid/semen have on the male and female body.

 And, if that weren’t strange enough, also growing is our understanding of the impact an ingestion of semen (via oral sex) has on female physiology in terms of its ability to control morning sickness via successful maternal immunosuppression.